u-boot/u-boot/tools/binman/entries.rst

         files for the gen-fdt-nodes operation (as below).
 This is often `of-list` meaning that `-a of-list="dtb1 dtb2..."` should be passed to binman.

+    In addition to the above properties, a couple of properties exist for embedding the EFI Signature List(ESL) public key file into the DTB's that are put into the FIT image.

+    The capsule update functionality is supported for the FIT and raw image types.
+    For the FIT image with capsule updates enabled along with capsule authentication, it requires the the devicetree with the ESL public key.
+    Embedding the ESL into the DTBs is being done through a couple of additional properties

+        embed-esl
+            A boolean property which specifies that the ESL needs to be embedded into all the DTB's that are put on the FIT image. esl-file
+            Path to the ESL file that is to be embedded into the DTB's.

 Substitutions
 ~~~~~~~~~~~~~